Ryan McMahon (singer-songwriter): Recording

 In 2017, McMahon recorded a 5-song EP in his home studio 'The Song Shelter' entitled Song Shelter Recordings.
 "I wanted to take my lack of technology and couple it with all my experience that told me I wasn't skilled enough to record music, and throw it out the window.
 I wanted to make music as I did when I was 17 - I wanted no expectations, nobody telling me no, and most of all, I wanted to have fun.
 The result is a very flawed, honest recording of my state of mind at the time of the recording."

 In January 2019 a video and single entitled Too Tired For Love was released in advance of the full-length record In Line For a Smile.
 McMahon worked with producer/collaborator Zak Cohen of Woodshop Recording Studios, outside Duncan, BC.
 Said Ryan: "In Zak, I've found the Jorge Calderon to my Warren Zevon.
 We finish each other's musical sentences, and generally are on the same page when it comes to serving the song."

-In August 2021, McMahon signed on to track a single "One More Fire," which is due out in April 2022 and was recorded and produced by a team in Vancouver's Warehouse Studios, including Jordan Pritchett & Danielle Marie King of Cross Parallel, Sheldon Zaharko and Canadian country music singer Aaron Pritchett.
+In August 2021, McMahon signed on to track a single "One More Fire," which is arrived in April 2022 and was recorded and produced by a team in Vancouver's Warehouse Studios, including Jordan Pritchett & Danielle Marie King of Cross Parallel, Sheldon Zaharko and Canadian country music singer Aaron Pritchett.